Resume Tips

 Key Takeaways:

-• Begin your resume with an unambiguous objective statement.
+• Your resume should begin with a clear objective statement.

 • Emphasize transferable skills.